WenyanLiu/CCFrank4dblp/README.md

 ## Acknowledgement

 I would like to express my appreciation to [S.H.
-Lee](https://github.com/hnshhslsh) and [yishanchuan](https://github.com/yishanchuan) for their previous work and @ravenxrz , @kevyn-zhang and @junwei-wang for their advice!
+Lee](https://github.com/hnshhslsh) and [yishanchuan](https://github.com/yishanchuan) for their previous work and @ravenxrz , @kevyn-zhang, @junwei-wang, @ifzh and @linwhitehat for their advice!